A Parents’ Guide to Fortnite: What You Need to Know

 What is Fortnite?

 Fortnite: Save the World is available for Windows, macOS, PlayStation 4, and Xbox One platforms.
 Fortnite: Battle Royale is additionally available on mobile devices and Nintendo Switch.
-This partially accounts for that version’s immense popularity, which amounted to over 125 million registered players in its first year of release.
+This partially accounts for that version’s immense popularity, which amounted to more than 125 million registered players in its first year of release.

 The Basics for Parents